THIS DATE IN HISTORY: July 14

 Esposito pledges to bring a Stanley Cup to New York, though he doesn't provide a timetable for accomplishing a feat that has eluded the Rangers since 1940.
 He fails to live up to that pledge and is fired after the Rangers are eliminated in the first round of the playoffs in 1989.

-1995: Goaltender Grant Fuhr, a four-time Stanley Cup winner with the Edmonton Oilers, signs as a free agent with the St. Louis Blues.
-Fuhr sets an NHL record in his first season with St. Louis by appearing in 79 games, including 76 in a row.
-He goes 108-87-41 in 249 games during four seasons with the Blues.
+1995: Grant Fuhr, a four-time Stanley Cup winner with the Edmonton Oilers, signs as a free agent with the St. Louis Blues.
+Fuhr sets an NHL record for goalies in his first season with St. Louis by appearing in 79 games, including 76 in a row.
+He goes 108-87 with 41 ties in 249 games during four seasons with the Blues.

 Video: Grant Fuhr first black player in Hall of Fame